alexandraalday/100-days-of-code/log.md

 **Link to work:** [Random Quote Generator](http://codepen.io/hellionoftroy/pen/dNOaaO)

 ### Day 16-32: January 18 - Feb 4, 2017 (Sunday)

 **Today's Progress**: Many, many hours // Finished random quote generator and more CSS/HTML and Git Tracks on CodeSchool.
 Getting more comfortable with using git from the console.

-**Thoughts:** Trying not to let life's obligations get me down about not being able to update here more often.
-Coding practice occurs late at night when everything else is done and I tend to go straight to bed afterwards.

 **Link to work:** [Random Quote Generator](http://codepen.io/hellionoftroy/pen/dNOaaO)